 What is Chemotherapy?

 One of the most difficult health issues anyone can face is cancer.
 There are more than 11 million cancer survivors in the United States alone, according to the American Cancer Society.
 Chemotherapy is a common treatment for cancer patients, but it is also used to treat other conditions such as immune system disorders and bone marrow diseases, according to the Mayo Clinic.
 Our body is constantly replacing old cells with new ones through a process of growing and dividing cells, according to the National Cancer Institute at the National Institutes of Health.
 When your body produces cells in an uncontrolled manner, it can cause cancer.
 Chemotherapy drugs are used to stop cancer cells from reproducing and kill the fast-growing cancer cells in the body.
 In an article published by the Mayo Clinic, chemotherapy is done with the use of a variety of different drugs that can either be used along or in combination to treat a variety of cancers.
-There are a variety of different ways doctors can administer cancer, whether it is through chemotherapy pills, shots, creams, or infusions.
+There are a variety of different ways doctors can administer chemo, whether it is through chemotherapy pills, shots, creams, or infusions.
 The type, frequency and duration of chemotherapy a person receives will depend on the type and stage of cancer in the body.
 While chemotherapy is an effective way to treat cancer, it also causes a variety of side effects including chronic pain, loss of appetite, mouth sores, fevers, fatigue, hair loss, vomiting, nausea, diarrhea, constipation and easy bruising.
 Patients may be able to relieve some of their side-effects through regular sauna sits.
 Several medical studies have found that regular sauna sits have been able to improve fatigue and chronic pain, among other ailments.

 How Infrared Heat Works